 All notices should tell you where to send your reply.

-Most correspondence can be handled without calling or visiting an IRS office if you follow the instructions in the letter or notice.
-However, if you have questions, call the telephone number that is usually found in the upper right-hand corner of the notice.
-Have a copy of your tax return and the correspondence available when you call so your account can be readily accessed.
+Most correspondence can be handled without calling or visiting an IRS office if you follow the instructions in your letter or notice.
+However, if you have questions, call the telephone number that is usually found in the upper right-hand corner of your notice.
+Have a copy of your tax return and the correspondence available when you call so we can readily access your account.